 Section 3.
 Terms and Reappointments.
 A Trustee’s Term of Appointment shall be three (3) years.

 a.
 Commencement of Term.
 New Terms commence the first day of February of the year of appointment.

 b.
 Term Limits.
 A Trustee shall be eligible for reappointment upon expiration of a Term.
-No Trustee shall serve more than three consecutive Terms.
+No Trustee shall serve more than four consecutive Terms.

 i.
 A Term shall not be considered “consecutive” if the former Trustee has not served as a Trustee for two years or more.